Skip to main content

 Courses

-Interns receive 12 academic credits, which during spring–summer post as 6 hours per term.
+Interns receive 12 academic credits (which during spring–summer post as 6 hours per term) overseen by the program director (Dr. Nicholas Mason for 2024–27).

 Students may not take any other courses on this program, including BYU Online courses, without approval by the program director and ISP.